The Prevent duty and British values

-In 2011, the government set out the need for ‘British values’ to help everyone live in safe and welcoming communities where they feel they belong.
-These British values are defined as:
+The government has set out the need for ‘British values’ to help everyone live in safe and welcoming communities where they feel they belong.

 Early years settings must demonstrate these values through the management and implementation of the EYFS and ensure that they are understood and applied.
 Failure to do so may result in funding being withdrawn by the local authority.

 As part of the government’s Prevent agenda, early years settings are asked to actively promote British values, which are implicitly embedded within the EYFS.

 More recently, the government has reinforced the need “to create and enforce a clear and rigorous expectation to promote fundamental British values” within education, as part of their strategy to overcome radicalisation and terrorism.